 The NC is responsible for assessing the effectiveness of the Board as a whole and the Board Committees, and for assessing the contribution of the Chairman and each individual Director to the effectiveness of the Board.
 The NC has established a review process by coming up with a set of proposed performance criteria which are set out in an assessment checklist ("Board Assessment Checklist") to be completed by the individual Directors and are to be approved by the Board.
 The NC assesses the Board's effectiveness as a whole by collating and analysing the results of the Board Assessment Checklist, which takes into consideration factors such as the Board's structure, conduct of meetings, risk management and internal control, and the Board's relationship with the Management.
 The NC also assesses the Board's performance based on a set of quantitative criteria and financial performance indicators as well as share price performance.
-The NC assesses the individual Directors' performance by completing an Individual Director Assessment Checklist, which takes into consideration factors such as commitment of time for meetings, level of participation and contribution at such meetings and the technical knowledge of the Directors.
+The NC assessment Checklist and Director's performance through self-assessment and peer review by completing the Individual Director Assessment Checklist and Director Peer Performance Evaluation Forms, which takes into consideration factors such as such meetings and the technical knowledge of the Directors.